oracle-livelabs/sprints/oci/sprint-connect-qs-sqldeveloper/sprint-connect-qs-sqldeveloper.md

     ![Drag and drop the selected table onto the SQL worksheet.](./images/drag-drop-table.png " ")

     A dialog box is displayed, click **Apply**.
-The query is displayed.
+The query is displayed in the SQL Worksheet.

     ![The query is displayed in the SQL Worksheet.](./images/run-statement.png " ")